3 Things You Need to Do Immediately After a Workout

 In reality, I immediately start stressing about all the stuff I have to do post-workout, so I fake-stretch on the mats for roughly 34 seconds and sprint to the locker room to nab a shower, where the wait is longer than at the DMV.
 So instead of using the generic bath products that make my hair and skin drier than the Sahara, I trek home in soggy clothes, eat nothing, and rush to get on with my day.

 The perfect post-gym routine is easier said than done, and you're left wondering what to do after a workout.
 But how you handle those 30 minutes immediately following a sweat session is just as important as the workout.
-Since we know it's impossible to snack, stretch, and shower all at once, we recruited three top experts to weigh in and prioritize your post-sweat session routine—so you don't need to try to become a wellness superhero.
+Since it's impossible to snack, stretch, and shower all at once, three top experts are weighing in on what to do after a workout—so you don't need to try to become a wellness superhero.

 0:00-10:00 Minutes: Stretch and Roll

-Next, ditch your soggy sports bra and tights, even if you don’t have time to shower.
-“If you can't wash, get out of wet clothes as soon as you can," says Neal Schultz, MD, a dermatologist in New York City and the founder of BeautyRx Skincare.
-"They trap moisture that encourages the growth of germs, bacteria, fungus and yeast, which could invite a skin infection or cause breakouts," says Schultz.
-It won't make a difference whether you change within two, five or 10 minutes, but don't wait longer than a half hour.
+But all is not lost if you can't shower after exercise.
+"If you can't wash, get out of wet clothes as soon as you can," says Neal Schultz, M.D., a dermatologist in New York City and the founder of BeautyRx Skincare.
+"They trap moisture that encourages the growth of germs, bacteria, fungus, and yeast, which could invite a skin infection or cause breakouts," says Schultz.
+It won't make a difference whether you change within two, five, or 10 minutes, but don't wait longer than a half hour.

 If you're especially worried about breakouts, it's much more important to cleanse your face before exercise rather than after.
 Schultz suggests removing your makeup and washing your face or swiping with a cleansing wipe.
-Try tossing something that's easy to use on-the-go in your gym bag, like Beauty RX Exercise Kit ($19, beautyrx.com).
+Try tossing something that's easy to use on-the-go in your gym bag, like Sweat Skin-Balancing Cleansing Towelettes (Buy It, $7, anthropologie.com).
 (BTW, if you want to wear makeup during your workout, use these sweat-proof makeup products.)

-Last—but certainly not least on your plan for what to do after a workout—make sure to take in some food within 30 minutes of your workout.
-“That will optimize recovery, help reduce muscle soreness, and help you perform better during your workout the following day," says Mitzi Dulan, RD, author of The Pinterest Diet: How to Pin Your Way Thin.
+Last—but certainly not least on your plan for what to do after a workout—make sure to take in some food within 30 minutes.
+"That will optimize recovery, help reduce muscle soreness, and help you perform better during your workout the following day," says Mitzi Dulan, R.D., author of The Pinterest Diet: How to Pin Your Way Thin.
 "The 30-minute window is the peak time for potential to start rebuilding and replenishing muscles," she says.

 Pack a snack in your gym bag that aligns with your goals.
 Dulan suggests aiming for about 200 calories with about a 2:1 or 1:1 ratio of carbs to protein if you are trying to lose weight.
-If you are training for an event or wanting to maintain your current weight, aim for 300-400 calories with a ratio of 3:1 carbs to protein.
-Some options include: two Setton Farms Pistachio Chewy Bites, an Organic Valley Organic Fuel High Protein Milk Shake, or GoodFoods' Cranberry Almond Chicken Salad.
-(Or try one of these 5 Great Packaged Post-Workout Snacks.)
+If you're training for an event or wanting to maintain your current weight, aim for 300-400 calories with a ratio of 3:1 carbs to protein.
+Some options include two Setton Farms Pistachio Chewy Bites, an Organic Valley Organic Fuel High Protein Milk Shake, or GoodFoods' Cranberry Almond Chicken Salad.